Isuzu D-Max review

 What's the verdict?

-Fair play to Isuzu.
-It’s managed to retain the old D-Max’s workmanlike abilities whilst also bringing a lot more mass appeal to the range with the posher V-Cross trim.
-It’s not perfect: on-road manners are still lacking, and the old diesel engine could certainly be more refined, but it’s a fine effort at compromise and still undercuts direct rivals on price.
+This latest D-Max retinas the previous generation’s workmanlike abilities whilst also bringing a lot more mass appeal to the range with the posher trims.
+It’s a fine effort at compromise and still undercuts direct rivals on price.

-The interior is simple and easy to use, even if some of the graphics feel like they’ve been transplanted straight from the 2000s, while some of the materials aren’t quite as premium as those in the Ranger or Amarok.
+That said, it’s not perfect; on-road manners are still lacking, and the old diesel engine could certainly be more refined, though there’s now an EV if your situation allows.
+And while the interior is simple and easy to use, some of the graphics feel like they’ve been transplanted straight from the 2000s.
+It doesn’t feel quite as high quality as those in the new Hilux, Ranger or Amarok, either.